 Users don’t need access to the projects module to use time tracking.

 Users can close weeks.
-When a week is closed the manager can approve the hours and the user can’t edit the time entries anymore.
+When a week is closed the manager can approve the hours up to and including the currently selected week.
+The user will not be able to edit the time entries anymore.

 When a user accidentally closed a week the manager can reopen it at Administration -> Employees.
 Double click an employee and set the close date back in time.